-Heading the cast are Alastair Sim as Ebenezer Scrooge and Michael Hordern as Jacob Marley; both would reprise their respective roles in the 1971 animated film A Christmas Carol.
-Brian Desmond Hurst was the director, and the screenplay was written by Noel Langley (The Wizard of Oz).
-A young Patrick Macnee appears as the younger, living version of Jacob Marley.
+Heading the cast are Alastair Sim as Ebenezer Scrooge and Michael Hordern as Jacob Marley; both would reprise their respective roles for the 1971 animated film A Christmas Carol.
+Mervyn Johns plays Bob Cratchit, while young Patrick Macnee appears as the younger, living version of Jacob Marley.

 Scrooge provides examples of the following tropes: